hackclub/outernet/README.md

 ### The End Goal: Shipping & Demos

-Demos are the culmination of a hackathon, hackers should leave demos feeling fulfilled and like they've acheived something of the weekend.
+Demos are the culmination of a hackathon, hackers should leave demos feeling fulfilled and like they've achieved something of the weekend.
 It gives everyone a special opportunity to see what others made over the weekend and celebrate one another's creations.

 Shipping began during the first hour of Outernet, we set up a big banner in the town square for people to write about the ships.
 The goal was for the banner to be full by the end of the weekend: